Chamois Cream for Cycling

 No more sore spots after long bike rides!
 Chamois cream can provide relief.
 Here’s how to find the right one and use it well.

 Filthy weather - and still out on the bike.
-But what do I actually have to pay attention to with waterproof and windproof bicycle clothing?
+But what do I actually have to pay attention to regarding waterproof and windproof bicycle clothing?

 If you are "only" out in the cold and not in the rain, a windproof jacket is the better choice for you: the windproof membrane counteracts windchill, sweat moisture can escape better than with (most) waterproof jackets.